 When I say demanded my attention, that was literally the case.
 I was browsing fitness DVDs on Amazon when I came across a set of bright pink discs that stood out.
 I stopped scrolling to read some Fe Fit reviews.
 In doing so, I found that this wasn’t smart marketing for a product with no substance.
 According to the overwhelming majority of purchasers who had left feedback, it was an incredibly effective fitness program that lived up to its promise.

 I ordered it, and it arrived a few days later.
 That was several months ago now.
 I was doing other workouts at the time, so didn’t start the program until a few weeks ago.
-That’s long enough to know whether or not it’s worth doing, so I decided to write this review and give you my impressions so far.
+That’s enough time to get a feel for it and write this review with my impressions so far.

 In this Fe Fit Workout review, we will look at a general overview of the program.
 We will also look at what the workouts involve and my take on them, including the pros and cons.